mikey-t/db-migrations-dotnet/README.md

 ## What extra stuff is in this example project?

-Most of the extra fluff in the example project falls in one of these categories:
+Most of the extra stuff in the example project falls in one of these categories:
 - Gather up environment variables to be used to create a DB connection string
 - Convenience console app script commands to create the initial DB or drop it on a developer machine
 - Code to read in SQL files from a common location and process/replace any script placeholders
-- Add convenience scripts to build and package a console app that can be used to migrate DBs in non-dev environments
+- Convenience scripts to build and package a console app that can be used to migrate DBs in non-dev environments

-Most projects/teams are going to have specific requirements and preferences when it comes to environments and deployments, so much of this extra example code may or my not be relevant to your particular situation.
+Most projects/teams are going to have specific requirements and preferences when it comes to environments, deployments and automation/scripting, so much of this extra example code may or my not be relevant to your particular situation.
 The key here is that you can take just the dotnet ef tool use and plain SQL scripts and use your team's other custom processes.
 Flexibility is the name of the game here.

 ## Common developer DB related tasks

+Below are the wrapper package.json commands you would run if setting up your project like the included example-solution.

 <table>
 <thead>